-No permits or fees are required to use the wildlife viewing areas and nature trail during normal Refuge hours (one-half hour before sunrise to one-half hour after sunset).
+No permits or fees are required to use the nature trails or wildlife viewing areas during normal Refuge hours (one-half hour before sunrise to one-half hour after sunset).

-The Refuge often issues Special Use Permits to wildlife photographers wishing to access the Refuge in exchange for permission to use photos – many of the photos on this website and our brochures came from photographers under a Special Use Permit.
+The Refuge may issue Special Use Permits to wildlife photographers wishing to access the Refuge in exchange for permission to use photos – many of the photos on this website and our brochures came from photographers under a Special Use Permit.
 Contact the office for more information.

 The U.S. Fish and Wildlife Service issues permits under various wildlife law and treaties at a number of offices throughout the country.
 Permits enable the public to engage in legitimate wildlife-related activities that would otherwise be prohibited by law.
 Service permit programs ensure that such activities are carried out in a manner that safeguards wildlife.
 Additionally, some permits promote conservation efforts by authorizing scientific research, generating data, or allowing wildlife management and rehabilitation activates to go forward.